The Truth About Working & Living In Saudi Arabia

 But it isn't all sunshine and roses.
 You may also find the culture restrictive and accommodation hard to come by.

-In this blog article, we will explore all aspects of life as an expat in Saudi Arabia, from high living standards to business culture.
+In this blog article, we will explore all aspects of life as a British expat in Saudi Arabia, from high living standards to business culture.
 We will also discuss how to make the most of your life in Saudi Arabia while avoiding some of the more challenging aspects of life here.
-Read on if you want to learn more about what it's really like to work and live in the kingdom of Saudi Arabia.

-With around 30,000 UK expats in Saudi Arabia, let’s explore what makes it an appealing place to move to.
+With around 30,000 UK expats working in Saudi Arabia, let’s explore what makes it an appealing place to move to.

 1. High earning potential